 -

-The first version of libjade is available.
+A new minor version of Jasmin is available.
 Read the announcement.

 -